kylecampbell/ai-voice-starter-kit/README.md

 ## Setup

 git clone repo
 cd into repo
 copy .env.example file to a .env.local file with this command: cp .env.example .env.local

 ### Create Conda environment
-conda create -n myenv python=3.11 conda activate myenv
+conda create -n myenv python=3.11
+conda activate myenv

 ### Install dependencies
 pip install -r requirements.txt

 ### NGROK
 brew install --cask ngrok

-In a separate terminal, run: ngrok http 127.0.0.1:5000 Leave for now as you will need info in this terminal window later.
+In a separate terminal, run: ngrok http 127.0.0.1:5000
+Leave window for now as you will need info in this terminal window later.

 ### OpenAI
 1. Go to platform.openai.com and signup or login